Bayley Maxcy is here, once again, breaking down some parts for us.

 Final thoughts - so what bar dimensions should I order?

 In the end it all comes down to you and what you like to do most.
 If you just flow around and don’t do too many tricks, taller bars might be better for you.
 If you love to do “park” style tricks like bri flips, finger whips, etc, than smaller bars might be better for you.
-I hope the information above helps you decide what bar width and height to buy!
+So, when you decide it's time to get some new Lucky bars, or purchase a new Lucky custom complete, I hope the information above helps you decide what bar width and height you will need to buy!